5jt/dyalog-cookbook/manuscript/13-Windows-Services.md

 ## What is a Windows Service

-While the Windows Task Manager just starts any ordinary application, any application that runs as a Windows Service must be specifically designed to meet certain requirements.
+While the Windows Task Manager just starts any ordinary application, an application that is supposed to run as a Windows Service must be specifically designed to meet certain requirements.

 In particular, services communicate by exchanging messages with the Windows Service Control Manager (SCM).